 If your Submission is flagged as Difficult Audio:

-If no action is taken on a submission in Await Accept Difficult Audio Charge within 7 days, the submission will automatically be cancelled.
+If no action is taken on a submission where the Difficult Audio Surcharge was requested (Await Accept Difficult Audio Charge status), within 7 days, the order will be automatically cancelled.
 In this case, no results will be generated and no charges will be billed.

 Difficult Audio Notifications: